ricbl/vrgan/README.md

 # VRGAN
 Code used for the paper "Adversarial regression training for visualizing the progression of chronic obstructive pulmonary disease with chest x-rays" (arxiv link placeholder), accepted for MICCAI 2019.
 This code implementation is done in PyTorch and was partially inspired by [Orobix VAGAN code](https://github.com/orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch).

-The VRGAN algorithm provides visualization of the expected changes in an input image x when an associated regression value y is changed to y'.
+The VRGAN algorithm can be used to assess how a chest x-ray would change with different severities of a disease like COPD (chronic obstructive pulmonary disease).
+In mathematical terms, it provides visualization of the expected changes in an input image x when an associated regression value y is changed to y'.
 It uses a generator G to output a difference map Δx that is summed to the original x to produce a modified image x'.
 A regressor R is used to guide the learning for G, and both are adversarially trained.
-In a practical application, it can be used to assess how a chest x-ray would change with different severities of a disease like COPD (chronic obstructive pulmonary disease).

 ![](https://github.com/ricbl/vrgan/raw/master/images/vrgan.png)